synclinical/tmf_reference_model_transform/README.md

 **NOTE: this package is in active development, and the generated output is subject to change until v1.0.0**

-Utility to transform the [Trial Master File Reference Model](https://tmfrefmodel.com/) into something easier to parse by software.
+Utility to transform the CDISC [Trial Master File Reference Model](https://tmfrefmodel.com/) into something easier to parse by software.

 At time of release the currently supported transformations are:

 1. JSON
+2. JSON with embeddings

+This utility is known to work with the following versions of the TMF Reference model

+* Version-3.2.1-TMF-Reference-Model-v01-Mar-2021.xlsx
+* Version_3.3.1_TMF_Reference_Model_11-Aug-2023.xlsx

+The embeddings were generated using OpenAI's embedding API and the `text-embedding-ada-002` model.

 ## Downloads

-To download the latest version of the generated file(s), go to the [Releases page](https://github.com/synclinical/tmf_reference_model_transform/releases)
+To download the latest version of the generated files, go to the [Releases page](https://github.com/synclinical/tmf_reference_model_transform/releases)

 ## Contributing